Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Setup and proof of the main theorem

 \begin{rmk} In the Reissner--Nordstr\"om case, we could in addition require $\mu_*$ to have a single non-degenerate critical point at $r_{P,*}\in(r_0,r_1)$; then, the qualitative behavior of $\mu_*$ in a neighborhood of $[r_0,r_1]$ is the same as that near $[r_2,r_3]$, so the region $r_0-\delta<r<r_1+\delta$ has the same null-geodesic dynamics as a neighborhood of the exterior a Schwarzschild--de Sitter black hole, and one may reasonably call $r_0<r<r_1$ an `artificial exterior region.'
 Due to the more delicate algebra for the trapping in Kerr, such an intuition is more difficult to arrange and justify. \end{rmk}

 \begin{rmk} The modification near spatial infinity is to a large extent a matter of convenience, since it allows us to use standard results \cite{VasyMicroKerrdS} on the meromorphic properties of the inverse of the stationary operator $\wh{\Box_{\wt g}}(\sigma)$, which is closely related to the spectral family of an asymptotically hyperbolic metric; see also \cite{MazzeoMelroseHyp,SaBarretoZworskiResonances,GuillarmouMeromorphic,MelroseSaBarretoVasyResolvent} for the analysis of such metrics.
-Without this modification, one would have to deal with an asymptotically flat end, for which the analysis of $\wh\Box_g(\sigma)^{-1}$ is rather delicate, see e.g.\ \cite{TataruDecayAsympFlat} and the references therein, and has not yet been worked out completely. \end{rmk}
+Without this modification, one would have to deal with an asymptotically flat end, for which the analysis of $\wh\Box_g(\sigma)^{-1}$ is rather delicate, see e.g.\ \cite{TataruDecayAsympFlat} and the references therein. \end{rmk}